bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

   Figure 2: Illustration of multiple label problem (source: [1])

-Figure 2 shows a picture of a "persian cat" from imageNet's training set.
+Figure 2 shows a picture of a "Persian cat" from ImageNet's training set.
 This label is not bad but you could also conceivably label this image as a "ball" too.
 This problem is magnified though when training a network using standard image augmentation techniques such as cropping.
-We can see the cropped image should clearly be labelled as a "ball" and not "persian cat".
-However, if we add this augmented cropped image to our dataset, it will just add noise making it harder for the classifier to learn.
+We can see the cropped image should clearly be labelled as a "ball" and not "Persian cat".
+However, if we add this augmented cropped image to our dataset, it will just add noise making it harder for the classifier to learn "Persian cat".
 On the other hand, if we use the label refinery technique above, we can have a *soft labelling* of the image.
 So it could be "80% persian cat" and "20% ball".
 This help reduce overfitting to the training images.
 The next figure shows another example of this.